 A Personal Note

 Dyer and her husband, Daniel, live in Hudson, Ohio, the Western Reserve town where John Brown grew up.
 The small house they live in is next to a funeral home and directly across the street from the site of the old Congregational meetinghouse where John Brown spoke his vow in 1837 to destroy slavery.
-It is perhaps no surprise that Joyce Dyer is currently engaged in a long project about John Brown, as well as a collection of essays about living next door to a funeral home.
+It is perhaps no surprise that Joyce Dyer is currently engaged in a long project about John Brown, as well as a co-edited collection of essays about women and their machines titled From Curlers to Chainsaws.